kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 The legacy field devices are not expected to be DetNet aware.
 Therefore, will require their adjacent gateways to take up the DetNet relay node role and continue to provide associated translation capabilities.
-Whereas the software-based PLC applications can be DetNet aware nodes but require greater flexibility than what is currently offered by the flow information model to support dynamic changes in the process control operations.
+Whereas software-based PLC applications can be DetNet aware nodes but require greater flexibility than what is currently offered by the flow information model to support dynamic changes in the process control operations.